Modular binary octahedral symmetry for flavor structure of Standard Model: Modular invariance and vector-valued modular forms

 where $M_k\in \mathbb{C}[E_4,E_6]$ is the scalar modular form of weight $k$.
 From another point of view, the above equation is actually the modular linear differential equation (MLDE) satisfied by the VVMF of minimal weight, and its solution provides us with the specific form of $Y^{(k_0)}$.
 Notably, $\mathcal{M}(\rho)$ is fully determined by the irrep $\rho$.
 If $\rho$ is a 1-d, 2-d, or 3-d irrep of $\mathrm{SL}(2,\mathbb{Z})$, the solutions $Y^{(k_0)}$ can be expressed either as eta products or generalized hypergeometric series.
 A comprehensive overview of VVMFs theory and related results can be found in Ref.~\cite{Liu:2021gwa}.

 The finite modular groups can generally be expressed as the quotient of $\mathrm{SL}(2,\mathbb{Z})$ over its normal subgroup with finite index, and they include other intriguing groups besides the known $\Gamma_N$ and $\Gamma'_N$.
-All the finite modular group up to order 72 has been listed in~\cite{Liu:2021gwa}.
+All the finite modular group up to order 72 have been listed in~\cite{Liu:2021gwa}.
 The homogeneous finite modular groups $T'$ and $A'_5$ are the binary tetrahedral group and the binary icosahedral group respectively, they have been investigated in the context of modular flavor symmetry~\cite{Liu:2019khw,Lu:2019vgm,Ding:2022aoe,Ding:2023ynd,Yao:2020zml,Wang:2020lxk,Behera:2021eut}.
 This paper will focus on the binary octahedral group $2O$.
-In the subsequent sections, we construct all the vector-valued modular forms in irreducible representations of binary octahedral group $2O$.
+In the subsequent sections, we construct all the VVMFs in irreps of binary octahedral group $2O$.
 The detailed group theory for $2O$ is provided in Appendix~\ref{app:2O_group}.